simonbingham/xindi/README.md

 ## License

-Xindi is licensed under the [Apache License, Version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).
+Xindi is licensed under the [MIT License (MIT)] (http://www.opensource.org/licenses/mit-license.php).

 The frameworks listed above have their own licenses which you should review before using Xindi.